wzacs1/BioinfWorkshop/Workthroughs/Part3-3_IntroToR_DiffExpess.md

 ```

 ## R Markdown
 Before we go any further, let's introduce R's special type of markdown for documentation.
-We are going to do some manipulations to our data table that we would like to document.

 R markdown generally uses the same syntax as we saw for standard markdown, but incorporating it into the RStudio environment allows us to interact with the markdown and run our code directly within it.